parantapa/slurm-workflows/docs/reference/swtop.md

 | `q` | Quit |
 | `r` | Poll now, rather than waiting for the next interval |

-`swtop` runs until you quit it or interrupt it with Ctrl-C.
+`swtop` runs until it is quit or interrupted with Ctrl-C.
 Nothing has to be started for it on the cluster side: the executor and the workers publish what it reads as they go.